If you’re suffering from fatigue, will a carnivore diet help?

 If you’re dealing with chronic fatigue syndrome, I don’t recommend you jump right into a carnivore diet.
 Instead, I recommend a graded, step-by-step method that eases your body into this way of eating.
 I’ll show you how in the next section.

-How to adopt a carnivore diet without experiencing fatigue
+Starting a carnivore diet and avoiding fatigue

 I created an eCourse that guides you, step-by-step, on how to find your body’s perfect diet.
 In the course, you’ll learn which foods give your body energy and which foods take it away.
 It’s different for everyone!
 Click here to learn more.

-Rule number one, don’t jump headfirst into the carnivore diet.
+Rule number one: Don’t jump headfirst into the carnivore diet.
 Move slowly towards the carnivore diet.
 You’re not looking for a 30-day reset.
 You’re looking for a way of eating that you can sustain over the long term.

 Clinically, I have found the ketogenic diet to be the most effective diet in overcoming fatigue.
 The keto diet is more restrictive than a whole food or paleo diet.
 So, move towards the ketogenic diet slowly.
 Remember, your goal is to keep as many foods as you tolerate in regular rotation.

-If you recover your energy after starting a whole food or paleo diet, there’s no need to move towards a keto or carnivore diet.
+Now – if you recover your energy after starting a whole food or paleo diet, there’s no need to move towards a keto or carnivore diet.

 A quick aside: